spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-addon-profile/create-manifest-addon.md

 ## Prerequisites

 - Your Palette account role must have the `clusterProfile.create` permission to create a profile.
-Refer to the [Cluster Profile permissions](../../../../user-management/palette-rbac/project-scope-roles-permissions.md) documentation for more information about roles and permissions.
+Refer to the [Roles and Permissions](../../../../user-management/palette-rbac/project-scope-roles-permissions.md#cluster-admin) documentation for more information.

 ## Add a Manifest to an Add-on Profile